vicinityh2020/vicinity-agent/docs/ADAPTER.md

 If needed, **read/write_links** may contain properties, which Agent automatically translates before executing the link, namely:
 * **{oid}** is translated into **infrastructure id** of object
 * **{pid}/{aid}/{eid}** is translated into identifier of property/action/event, to which the link belongs

+### OID confusions
+* **oid** on level of GTW API (or VICINITY) is always the VICINITY specific object id
+* **oid** in Adapter thing description is always the internal, infrastructure specific, identifier of object behind the Adapter

+Adapter always uses the internal, infrastructure specific, identifiers of objects it manages.
+The only exception is, when some of Adapter objects needs to interact with remote object (from another VICINITY node).
+In this case, of course, the VICINITY **oid** of this remote object must be used.

 ### Examples: